 Dickinson ISD uses the Frontline management system for all special education, 504 and LPAC paperwork and can transfer documents electronically to districts who use the same program.

-Social Emotional Learning Specialist
+Amy Cmaidalka is the new Social Emotional Learning Specialist for Dickinson ISD.

 About Speech Therapy: